 Located in a remote part of Austria along the banks of the Hallstätter See in the Salzkammergut region, this tiny town has managed to survive through centuries of isolation thanks to the salt that has been mined here even as early as 3000 B.C., making it the world’s oldest salt mine.
 Hallstatt became a UNESCO World Heritage site in 1997

 We had originally planned to use our tickets to go up the Jennerbahn at Königssee, but the weather was incredibly foggy and it would have been impossible to see anything.
-So, we decided to make a last minute, sporadic decision to drive the extra hour across the border from Germany to go to Hallstatt.
+So, we decided to make a last minute, sporadic decision to drive the extra hour across the border from Germany to go to Hallstatt in the Lake District of Austria.
 And it turned out to be the best decision EVER!
 Not only was the town already incredibly picturesque, but autumn had already begun to set in, adding to the majestic beauty of the town.

 Until the 19th century, they say that you couldn’t reach the town other than by boat or trails that run above the town in the mountains.
 Today, you can not drive IN the town, but you can drive through a tunnel behind the town and come out on the other side where you can find parking and walk into town.
 But this was not how I wanted to have my first glimpse of the town.